awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_microsoft.md

 # Getting started with AWS Managed Microsoft AD<a name="connect_directory_microsoft"></a>

+You must create a Trust Relationship between your AWS Directory Service directory and the AWS Managed Microsoft AD\.
+Amazon WorkDocs does not support users coming from a trusted domain\.
+To add users from a trusted domain, you must invite them\.
+For more information, see [ When to Create a Trust Relationship ](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html) in the *AWS Administration Service Administration Guide*\.

-In this tutorial, you'll learn how to set up an Amazon WorkDocs site by connecting to your on\-premises AWS Managed Microsoft AD directory\.
+The steps in this section explain how to set up an Amazon WorkDocs site by connecting to your on\-premises AWS Managed Microsoft AD directory\.

 **Note**
-If you are part of a compliance program, such as PCI, FedRAMP, or DoD, you must set up a AWS Managed Microsoft AD Directory to meet compliance requirements\.
+If you belong to a compliance program such as PCI, FedRAMP, or DoD, you must set up an AWS Managed Microsoft AD Directory to meet compliance requirements\.

 **Topics**
 + [Before you begin](#microsoft-dir-prereqs)